-Kitsap County Adminstrative Building, Commissioners Chambers 614 Division Street Port Orchard, WA 98366
+Kitsap County Administrative Building, Commissioners Chambers 614 Division Street Port Orchard, WA 98366

 Kitsap County Block Grant Program utilizes Kitsap County's electronic notification system.
 Interested parties may sign up to receive email and text message updates on Block Grant Program activities.
-Go to www.kitsapgov.com and click on the button on the right that says Sign up for electronic notifications.
+Go to www.kitsapgov.com scroll to the bottom of the page and click on the button NEW SIGN UP.